vlevit/notify-send.sh/CONTRIBUTING.md

 have a better answer at the moment.

 For single or double quotes, you can use either.
-I try to limit double quotes wherever possible BC I think it saves CPU cycles, but that's just me.
+I try to limit double quotes wherever possible because I think it saves CPU cycles, but that's just me.

 ### Subshells